make-all/tuya-local/README.md

 device before support was added for the actual entity matching the device, or when a function was misunderstood, and will not be retained forever.

+As of 0.18.0, there are no longer any deprecated entities, but they may be reintroduced in future if better representations of existing devices emerge again.

 ## Offline operation gotchas

 Many Tuya devices will stop responding if unable to connect to the Tuya servers for an extended period.
 Reportedly, some devices act better offline if DNS as well as TCP connections is blocked.

 ## Heater gotchas